Inter-city rail: India

 India's inter-city trains are run by Indian Railways.
-With 68043 km of rail routes and 6,800 stations, the railway network in India is the third-largest in the world (after Russia and China) and the largest in the world in terms of passenger kilometres.
-The Vande Bharat Express, Gatimaan Express Tejas Express, Tejas-Rajdhani Express, Rajdhani Express, Shatabdi Express, Jan Shatabdi Express and Duronto Express are the fastest Inter-city services in India of which the Vande Bharat Express is the fastest train of India.
-All long-distance journeys generally require a reservation and unreserved travel is allowed in some trains.
+With 68043 km of rail routes and 7,308 stations, the railway network in India is the third-largest in the world (after Russia and China) and the largest in the world in terms of passenger kilometres.
+The Vande Bharat Express, Gatimaan Express, Tejas Express, Tejas-Rajdhani Express, Rajdhani Express, Shatabdi Express, Jan Shatabdi Express and Duronto Express are the fastest inter-city services in India; of these, the Vande Bharat is the fastest one.
+All long-distance journeys generally require a reservation, although unreserved travel is allowed in some trains.